JoshuaBielas/CPTR450-Journals/journal.md

 - [ ] Attend Monday's meeting and decide next steps for the project.
 I will likely work on making habits only show in the UI when it is on or after their start date and on or before their end date.

 ---

+## Entry: 11/30/2025 - 12/5/2025

+### Time Spent
+- **Total:** 5 hours

+### Tasks Attempted
+1. Add search bar
+2. Implement searching
+3. Create a temporary search method in main.dart until search.dart is fixed
+4. Add a field for implementing times with habits in the create habit dialog
+5. Attend team meeting

+### Problems Encountered
+- **Problem 1:** I found that the search.dart method wasn't workign as I expected it to
+  - *Attempted solution:* I debugged it with Copilot and communicated what I found with the person who wrote the code.
+I then implemented a temporary fix in main.dart
+  - *Outcome:* In Progress
+- **Problem 2:** The code for setting times when a habit should be completed hasn't been merged yet
+  - *Attempted solution:* Add a field for completion dates to the create habit dialog that will need to be hooked up later when the code is merged.
+  - *Outcome:* In Progress

+### Tasks Completed
+- [x] Add search bar
+- [] Implement searching
+- [x] Create a temporary search method
+- [x] Attended team meeting and shared progress and learned where others are at

+### Notes & Reflections
+This week I made good progress on implementing some new features.
+These features need some code changes on the backend that I am waiting to be fully implemented.
+When they are implemented I will finish implementing them within the UI portion of the app.

+### Next Steps
+- [ ] Attend Monday's meeting and decide next steps for the project.
+I will switch searching to using the searchHabits method from search.dart.
+I will also change the create habit dialog to work with completion times once it is implemented in the backend.

+---